markmac99/auroracam/README.md

 ### Camera Configuration
 The camera is configured by the software (using the python-dvr library) and no manual tweaks should be needed.
 The exposure and gain are automatically changed at dawn and dusk.

+Note 2024-10-08 i realised i am not setting some parameters correctly.
+Will update this shortly.

 ## Hardware
 The camera module I'm using is an IMX307 but an IMX291 should also work.